If you want to know more about the Venus Transit 2012 Expedition to the Marquesas Islands, here is the link.

 Family

-Of the six of us who came to Hawai'i in 1996 (two parents and their children ages ranging from 10 to 16 at that time), only Florian (the youngest) and I (the oldest!) are still in Hawaii today.
-The other kids and their mom are spread over two continents: Bénédicte in Flint, Michigan, Adeline in France with Ryan and their children Nathalie and Sébastien, Eléonore with Mahdi on Long Island, NY, and Dominique in San Francisco.
+Of the six of us who came to Hawai'i in 1996 (two parents and their children ages ranging from 10 to 16 at that time), only Florian (the youngest) and I (the oldest!) were still in Hawaii in early 2013.
+The other kids and their mom are spread over two continents: Bénédicte in Flint, Michigan, Adeline in France with Ryan and their children Nathalie and Sébastien, Eléonore with Mahdi and their son Michael in Boston, and Dominique in San Francisco.
+Dagmar shares my life since 2008 and we are now living in Tucson, AZ.

 Music

 Music is an important component of my life.
-I play baroque music on the recorder and sing (mainly Bach and 20th century works by composers like Milhaud) with instrumentist friends, occasionally performing in local churches, for friends or with the West Hawaii Recorders.
-I am also the director of the Waimea Consort, a 12-singer a-cappella vocal ensemble I created in 1998, performing rarely sung vocal polyphony from the Middle-Age to the contemporary period.
+I play baroque music on the recorder and sing.
+While in Hawai'i, I directed the Waimea Consort, a 12-singer a-cappella vocal ensemble I created in 1998, performing rarely sung vocal polyphony from the Middle-Age to the contemporary period.
+After a last concert with me just before my departure to Arizona, the Consort is now living a life of its own: great to see!
+Meanwhile, I am quietly pondering what to do in Tuscon... a Tucson Consort?
+Life will tell ;)

 Amateur radio